National Committee for Space Science

 Members

-- Chair: Professor Phil Bland
+- Observer: Professor Phil Bland

 - Curtin University, Director of Space Science and Technology Centre